hackclub/hackclub/CONTRIBUTING.md

 In order to ensure that our git history makes sense we have certain guidelines which we require contributors to adhere to.
 These are:

+### Commits should follow the commit standards

+These are:

-### Commits should be written in the imperative mood, start with a capitol letter and not end with a full stop
+- Commits should be written in the imperative mood
+- Commits should start with a capitol letter
+- Commits should not end with a full stop

-This is a style used by many other Open Source projects (The Linux kernel, Rails) as well as most corporate software development shops.
+This is a style used by many other Open Source projects (Linux, Rails) as well as most corporate software development shops.

 [This is a great guide on writing a git commit message](http://chris.beams.io/posts/git-commit/)